A Web3 Naming Layer for the AI Agent Economy

 This site provides modular, Web3-based naming infrastructure for agents.
 We are not affiliated with any specific protocol, company, or platform unless expressly stated.

 Our domains are not endorsed by any third party.
-They are are user-owned digital assets, minted on-chain and designed to support the broader agent ecosystem in a neutral, open, and flexible way.
+They are user-owned digital assets, minted on-chain and designed to support the broader agent ecosystem in a neutral, open, and flexible way.

 These duplicates are less common but can still affect naming clarity, perceived uniqueness, or brand protection.
 Owning and using a name first may help strengthen your position across platforms.
 This is not an issue unique to Freename or AgentStack.
 It reflects a broader challenge across decentralized Web3 systems that, at present, lack universal naming standards or conflict resolution mechanisms.